6.4 Master’s Level Consultation

 - Human Services related fields (e.g., child welfare, mental health, substance abuse, and developmental disabilities).

-The consultant’s role is to be involved in the decision making process and to make a recommendation regarding the removal of the child from the home.
-The purpose of the consultation is to help ensure all factors on which a major case decision has been based have been carefully considered.
+The consultant’s role is to be involved in the decision making process and to make a recommendation regarding the removal of the child from the home or entering into a TAPA.
+The purpose of the consultation is to help ensure all factors on which a major case decision have been carefully considered.